microdee/Nuke.Unreal/README.md

 ### Custom UBT or UAT arguments

 Nuke.Unreal supports passing custom arguments to UBT or UAT via `--ubt-args` or `--uat-args`.
 These are regular array properties exposed as Nuke target parameters.
 This means however that doing `--ubt-args -DisableUnity` wouldn't actually add `-DisableUnity` to the argument list.
-This happens bec ause Nuke stops parsing the array argument when it hits a `-` character.
+This happens because Nuke stops parsing the array argument when it hits a `-` character.
 For this reason Nuke.Unreal has a special escape mechanism where `~-` is replaced with `-`, or if the argument starts with `~` then that's also replaced with a `-`.

 So doing `--ubt-args ~DisableUnity ~2022` will correctly pass arguments `-DisableUnity -2022` to UBT.